Chellah: Post-Marinid period and modern era

 The remains of the ancient Roman city were first identified in the late 19th century by French geographer Charles Tissot.
 The first investigation and study of the Islamic-era remains were carried out by Henri Basset and Évariste Lévi-Provençal in 1922.
 The first excavations of the Roman city were carried out in 1929–30 under the supervision of Jules Borély, head of the Service des Beaux-Arts, an agency of the French Protectorate in Morocco at that time.
 This initial work cleared away vegetation from the ruined mosque and unearthed a large portion of the "monumental" Roman quarter visible today.
 Excavations did not take place again until 1958, after Moroccan independence, when the head of the Service des Antiquités du Maroc, Maurice Euzennat, appointed Jean Boube to begin a new campaign of excavations.
 Excavations continued on and off until 1996, unearthing the rest of the structures now visible.

 Today, the site of Chellah has been converted to a garden and tourist attraction.
 It is part of the metropolitan area of Rabat.
 The site, as part of historic Rabat, was listed by UNESCO as a World Heritage Site in 2012.
-It's also notable for hosting a large colony of storks, who nest in the trees as well as on the minaret of the ruined zawiya.
+It is also notable for hosting a large colony of storks, who nest in the trees as well as on the minaret of the ruined zawiya.

 On 3 November 2023, a team of Moroccan archaeologists and researchers discovered the first port district of the Roman era in Morocco, dating from the first to the second century AD, along with the first life-sized headless statue of a female goddess found in Morocco since 1960.